 In February 1995, Compaq started this nasty new service policy:

-Eventually, Compaq dropped that nasty policy: tech-support calls are now free during the “initial period” (1 year on hardware questions, 3 months on software questions, longer if your Compaq was expensive): call 800-ok-Compaq, day or night (24 hours).
+Eventually, Compaq dropped that nasty policy: tech-support calls became free during the “initial period” (1 year on hardware questions, 3 months on software questions, longer if your Compaq was expensive).

 In 1995, HP began manufacturing an IBM clone called the Pavilion, sold through local computer stores, electronics stores, office-supply stores, and department stores.
 Here’s why the Pavilion became popular: